itsmanishgautam/Python-AI-Class/Analysis/learning_reinforement.md

 1. **Mistake Tolerance During Learning**: Mistakes are part of the learning process and are acceptable during the initial stages but rules are to be followed at all times.

-2. **Strict Rule Adherence During Reinforcement**: Once in the reinforcement phase, rules must be followed.
+2. **Strict Rule Commitment During Reinforcement**: Once in the reinforcement phase, rules must be followed.

 3. **Pre-broadcasted Rules**: The rules must be communicated to all relevant parties who can influence the entity's path to achievement.